hit-ustc/XHS/README.md

 #About Project
 ![](http://oa3rmqns2.bkt.clouddn.com/xiaohongshu.gif)

 This project is mainly used to learn iOS development.
+We imitate [xiaohongshu](http://www.xiaohongshu.com/) app, this project is only for learn to study, without any commercial use.

 At present, we work a part of functions of the project.
 Later, we will gradually improve it.

 Of course, there are many mistakes and shortcomings, we can learn and progress together, thank you!